revned77/mapping-tools/README.md

 unique tiles and then reassembles them.
 It's marginally useful for finding mistakes in tile-based maps or for making sweeping changes.

+### pngopt
+This is script which wraps several PNG optimizers and runs them in parallel across any number of files, keeping only the best results.
+It currently uses pngout, optipng, advpng and pngcrush, and is not particularly robust in the face of machine configurations that aren't my own.

 ### vgmaps-rss
 Not a mapping tool, but this is a quick-and-dirty scraper I wrote to turn VGMaps news updates into an RSS feed.